magento/devdocs/guides/v2.1/howdoi/patch_from_github.md

   - Setup
 ---

 Sometimes it takes a while for us to include a bug fix made on GitHub in a Magento 2 Composer release.
-In the meantime, you can create a patch from GitHub and use the `composer-patches` plugin to apply it to your Composer-based Magento 2 installation.
+In the meantime, you can create a patch from GitHub and use the [`cweagans/composer-patches`](https://github.com/cweagans/composer-patches/){:target="\_blank"} plugin to apply it to your Composer-based Magento 2 installation.

 <div class="bs-callout bs-callout-warning" markdown="1">
 Always perform comprehensive testing before deploying any unreleased patch.